officialbishowb/blog/content/posts/Why-Time-Blocking-is-Crucial.md

 ---
-excerpt: Time blocking is a method where you divide your day into dedicated time segments for specific tasks.
+excerpt: "Time blocking is a method where you divide your day into dedicated time segments for specific tasks.
 Instead of working from a to-do list, you assign each task to a particular time slot in your calendar.
-This approach helps improve focus, productivity, and time awareness.
+This approach helps improve focus, productivity, and time awareness."
 date: 2025-01-07
-category: Productivity>Time Management
+category: "Productivity>Time Management"
-title: Why Time Blocking is Crucial
+title: "Why Time Blocking is Crucial"
 ---
 # Why Time Blocking is Crucial